grzegorzmazur/yacas/docs/reference_manual/io.rst

    load a file, but not twice

-   :param name: string, name of the file to load
+   :param name: name of the file to load

-   If the file "name" has been loaded before, either by an earlier call  to {Use} or via the {DefLoad}  mechanism, nothing happens.
-   Otherwise all expressions in the file are  read and evaluated.
+   If the file ``name`` has been loaded before, either by an earlier call to :func:`Use` or via the :func:`DefLoad` mechanism, nothing happens.
+Otherwise all expressions in the file are  read and evaluated. :func:`Use` always returns :data:`True`.
-   {Use} always returns {true}.
 The purpose of this function is to make sure that the file will at least have been loaded, but is not loaded twice.

    .. seealso:: :func:`Load`, :func:`DefLoad`, :func:`DefaultDirectory`

 .. function:: DefLoad(name)

-   load a {.def} file
+   load a ``.def`` file

-   :param name: string, name of the file (without {.def} suffix)
+   :param name: name of the file (without the ``.def`` suffix)

-   The suffix {.def} is appended to "name" and the  file with this name is loaded.
-It should contain a list of functions,  terminated by a closing brace \} (the end-of-list delimiter).
-This  tells the system to load the file "name" as soon as the user calls  one of the functions named in the file (if not done so already).
+   The suffix ``.def`` is appended to ``name`` and the  file with this name is loaded.
+It should contain a list of functions,  terminated by a closing brace ``\}`` (the end-of-list delimiter).
+This  tells the system to load the file ``name`` as soon as the user calls  one of the functions named in the file (if not done so already).
 This allows for faster startup times, since not all of the rules databases  need to be loaded, just the descriptions on which files to load for  which functions.

    .. seealso:: :func:`Load`, :func:`Use`, :func:`DefaultDirectory`